Configure your Data Set

 In previous releases, if you wanted to include these row numbers, you had to manually add them to the source before adding the data set to your flow.

 This field is generated in the Input step when you connect to your data.
-By default, it is excluded from the flow, but you can include it in one click.
+By default, it’s excluded from the flow, but you can include it in one click.
 If you choose to include it, it behaves like any other field and can be used in your flow operations and calculated fields.

 Tableau Prep also supports the ROW_NUMBER function for calculated fields.
 This function is useful when there are fields in your data set that can define the sort, such as Row ID or Timestamp.
-For more information about using this function, see Create level of detail, rank, and tile calculations .
+For more information about using this function, see Create Level of Detail, Rank, and Tile Calculations .

 Add the Source Row Number field to your flow